Parse CSV files in Node.js

 • Node.js v14+ installed

-• A basic frontend (could be plain HTML or React)
+• A basic frontend (plain HTML or React)

-• A dataset template created in your CSVBox dashboard
+• A CSVBox account and a dataset template created in the CSVBox dashboard

 Step 1: Create a Dataset in CSVBox

-CSVBox uses “datasets” to define the structure and validation rules of incoming spreadsheets.
+Datasets define the expected fields, types, and validation rules for incoming spreadsheets.

 • name (string, required)